Machinery Insights: 16 Excavator Parts You Need to Know

 -

-ROPS (Rollover Protective Structure) for safety in rollovers.
+ROPS (Rollover Protective Structure) for protection during rollovers.

 -

-FOPS (Falling Object Protective Structure), a reinforced steel structure protecting against falling debris.
+FOPS (Falling Object Protective Structure), a reinforced steel framework to safeguard against falling debris.

 4. Boom Cylinder

-This component connects the boom to the carbody and controls the boom's vertical movement.
+This component connects the boom to the carbody, controlling the vertical movement of the boom.

 5. Boom